Billy-Sheppard/chart-js-rs/README.md

           segment: Segment {
             borderColor:
               FnWithArgs::new() // Create the Function
+                .arg("ctx") // Add a named argument using a builder pattern, you can have as many arugments as required

+                // run rust fn takes your input params, output variable name, and function pointer
+                // this will produce
+                // const output = window.callbacks.add(1, 1);
+                // return ctx.p0.parsed.y > ctx.p1.parsed.y ? 'red' : 'green'
+                .run_rust_fn(&["1".into(), "1".into()], "output".into(), add)

+                // .body() can be used to add any other javascript .body("console.log(output)")

-                .arg("ctx") // Add a named argument using a builder pattern .body("ctx.p0.parsed.y > ctx.p1.parsed.y ? 'red' : 'green'") // Add the function body, in this case make the line red if the slope is negative
+                .return_value("ctx.p0.parsed.y > ctx.p1.parsed.y ? 'red' : 'green'") // Add the function body, in this case make the line red if the slope is negative

+                // this will produce
+                // function(ctx) {
+                //   const output = windows.callbacks.add(1, 1);
+                //   console.log(output);
+                //   return ctx.p0.parsed.y > ctx.p1.parsed.y ? 'red' : 'green'
+                // }
           }
         }
       ]